jakerella/home/README.md

 ## Contributing

-I'd be hpappy to entertain any intersting features through a Pull Request.
+I'd be happy to accept corrections (spelling, technical, etc) or interesting features via PRs.